amino-os/Amino.Run-Demos/face-recognition-demo/README.md

 ## Usage

 This Java project uses Gradle wrapper to automate the build and run.
-Each container is self-contained, but uses the parameters specified in `gradle.properties` file to talk to other containers.
-So, make sure the parameters specified in the corresponding `gradle.properties` file are identical for all the containers.
+Each container is self-contained and has the project directory located at `/home/face-recognition-demo/` folder as specified in the Dockerfile.
+Each container uses the parameters specified in the `gradle.properties` file in that folder to talk to other containers.
+So, make sure that the parameters specified in the corresponding `gradle.properties` file are identical for all the containers.
 You need to specify the ip and port for OMS and KernelServer.

 You can find the ip of the container by typing the following inside the container:
 ```bash